 How to Do Your Calculations

-Here you can find everything you have to know about your calculations in arbitrage betting.
+Here you can find everything you have to know about your calculations.
 Overall, there are three main calculations to make.

 The first one is to determine if there is an opportunity or not.
 For the purpose, you should check out all of the odds available for both outcomes and feature the best.
 After that, use this calculation to determine the individual arbitrage percentage (IAP).
 Apply the calculation to all the odds.
 The result is expressed as a percentage.
 Here goes the formula to use: